Medication allergy

 An immediate reaction can manifest itself though the following symptoms:

 If the allergy does not appear immediately, the reaction typically appears within a few days.
-A delayed reaction within up to two weeks is rare.
+In rare cases, a delayed reaction may occur within a period of up to two weeks.
 It can lead to a rash and fever.
+Rarely, there are also severe reactions which result in severe swelling of the face, excessive peeling of the skin, or damage to organs.

 To ensure that they receive the best possible medical care, people with a medication allergy can store details of their intolerances in the emergency data record on the electronic medical data card.